Types of commercial heat collection systems.

 By using an air source heat pump it is enabling air to be the source of ambient heat energy.
 They do not rely on a collection system and simply extract the heat from the source at the point of use.

-Air source heat pumps work at the their best when fitted outside a house where there is unrestricted air flow.
+Air source heat pumps work at the their best when fitted outside the property where there is unrestricted air flow.

 Benefits of Commercial Heat Pumps.

 Commercial heat pumps are energy efficient and can be combined with a solar hot water; this means that it can also be used to top up the ground temperature to increase system efficiency.
 However, you may still need additional top-up heating from.

 The benefit of switching to commercial heat pumps is that it gives out more energy than they use, and in most cases much more.
-If you use a good quality domestic heat pump you can have a system efficiency of over 300%!
+If you use a good quality commercial heat pump you can have a system efficiency of over 300%!

 The results from these products really are astonishing – The Energy Saving Trust has proven that heat pump showed that in a sample of existing installations monitored in the UK a typical ground source system has an efficiency of 250%, and air source systems efficiency is 220%.

 What does a heat pump need to provide heating?